 Ingredients

-- Smoked salmon – smoked salmon helps to give this frittata a smoky flavor without overpowering it with a fishy taste.
-Smoked salmon is a breakfast staple and is regularly served with cream cheese and bagels for breakfast, making it perfect in this frittata.
-You can use cold smoked or hot smoked salmon in this recipe.
+• Smoked salmon – use cold smoked or hot smoked salmon in this recipe.
 If you don’t have smoked salmon, you could use leftover salmon but won’t get that same smoked flavor.

-- Roasted bell peppers – the roasted bell peppers are slightly sweet and add another layer of that smoky flavor.
-I love using roasted bell peppers because they are already soft and ready to go, no cooking required.
+• Roasted bell peppers – the roasted bell peppers are slightly sweet and add another layer of that smoky flavor.

-- Frozen kale or spinach – using frozen kale or spinach ensures that the frittata is packed with veggies without having to wilt down the kale or spinach in advance.
-Frozen kale and frozen spinach is blanched quickly before freezing, helping to cook down the large volume you would need with fresh kale or spinach in this recipe.
-It’s also a pantry staple and something I always have on hand.
+• Frozen kale or spinach – using frozen kale or spinach ensures that the frittata is packed with veggies without having to wilt down the kale or spinach in advance.

-- Eggs and egg whites – eggs are what make a frittata a frittata.
-I like to use a mixture of whole eggs and egg whites.
+• Eggs and egg whites – I like to use a mixture of whole eggs and egg whites.
 The eggs help give it the traditional flavor while the egg whites help to add a lot of protein.

 How to make smoked salmon frittata